Visa Rules Force Migrant Health Care Workers to Leave UK

 The largest trade union in the country, Unison, has called on the government to stop forcing out migrant key workers in the health and care sectors.
 They also called on the government to stop barring potential new migrant key workers from coming to work in the UK.

-Many key workers who are still in the UK are facing problems in renewing their work visas due to delays and prohibitive costs.
+Many key workers who are still in the UK are facing problems in extending their Skilled Worker Visa due to delays and prohibitive costs.
 Consequently, some migrants have now become overstayers in the UK, which could lead to problems with renewing their visas and immigration status in the UK.

 Unison stated that current UK immigration policy is having a serious impact during the second wave of Covid-19 and at a time when there are currently 122,000 vacancies in the health and care sectors in England.